🌙 When Sleep Disorders Masquerade as Mental Health Conditions

 Fragmented nighttime sleep

-These symptoms can mimicĀ panic attacks, psychosis, or dissociative episodes, leading patients to psychiatric care before a sleep disorder is considered.
+These symptoms can resemble panic attacks, dissociation, or trauma-related responses, leading many Greensboro patients to seek psychiatric care before being referred for sleep evaluation.